hobbeskocha/winery-and-you/README.md

 For easy version control purposes, the source code is stored as converted Python scripts, but HTML files of the source Python notebooks can be found [here](src/html/).
 Alternatively, the CLI commands [here](cli-commands-reference.md) can convert the Python scripts back into notebooks.

+Additionally, a live demo website has been deployed [here](https://winery-and-you.streamlit.app/), allowing you to input customer details and receive real-time predictions on customers' subscription preferences.
+The source code can be found [here](src/backend/) for the backend and [here](src/frontend/) for the frontend.

 ## Business Problem

 In the face of a highly competitive, niche industry, wineries must leverage data-driven strategies to maintain their market position.
 Failure to do so can lead to reduced customer satisfaction and increased churn as competing wineries gain an edge.
 Therefore, it is essential for wineries to thoroughly analyze their existing data to gain deeper insights into customer behavior and optimize engagement and loyalty.